Frog: Reproduction

 At the breeding site, the male mounts the female and grips her tightly round the body.
-Typically, amplexus takes place in the water, the female releases her eggs and the male covers them with sperm; fertilization is external.
+Typically, amplexus takes place in the water, the female releases her eggs and the male covers them with sperm; fertilisation is external.
 In many species such as the Great Plains toad (Bufo cognatus), the male restrains the eggs with his back feet, holding them in place for about three minutes.
 Members of the West African genus Nimbaphrynoides are unique among frogs in that they are viviparous; Limnonectes larvaepartus, Eleutherodactylus jasperi and members of the Tanzanian genus Nectophrynoides are the only frogs known to be ovoviviparous.
-In these species, fertilization is internal and females give birth to fully developed juvenile frogs, except L. larvaepartus, which give birth to tadpoles.
+In these species, fertilisation is internal and females give birth to fully developed juvenile frogs, except L. larvaepartus, which give birth to tadpoles.

 Life cycle

 Eggs / frogspawn

-Frogs may lay their in eggs as clumps, surface films, strings, or individually.
+Frogs may lay their eggs as clumps, surface films, strings, or individually.
 Around half of species deposit eggs in water, others lay eggs in vegetation, on the ground or in excavations.
 The tiny yellow-striped pygmy eleuth (Eleutherodactylus limbatus) lays eggs singly, burying them in moist soil.
 The smoky jungle frog (Leptodactylus pentadactylus) makes a nest of foam in a hollow.
 The eggs hatch when the nest is flooded, or the tadpoles may complete their development in the foam if flooding does not occur.
 The red-eyed treefrog (Agalychnis callidryas) deposits its eggs on a leaf above a pool and when they hatch, the larvae fall into the water below.